 A PSPO is an order that a Council can make under the Anti-Social Behaviour, Crime and Policing Act 2014 to impose certain conditions within a specific area.
 Any conditions imposed must be reasonable with the aim of reducing or stopping anti social behaviour from activities that have or are likely to impact on the quality of life of those using the area.
 Such conditions may require people to do or not do specified things.
 Failure to comply is an offence and can be punishable by the issuing of a Fixed Penalty Notice (FPN) as an alternative to going to court or by prosecution.

-This is the first PSPO introduced by Torbay Council and lasts until 1 December 2017.
-It will be regularly reviewed up until this time to see if any changes or extension needs to be made.
+The PSPO was first introduced by Torbay Council in September 2016 and ran until 1 December 2017.
+Following a review, it has been reintroduced with effect from 19 May 2018 and will last until 1 December 2020.
+It will be regularly reviewed up until this time to see if any changes or a further extension need to be made.

 Hopes Nose is mostly enjoyed by anglers but also walkers, geologists, ecologists and other outdoor enthusiasts as a unique and important beauty spot.
 The area has sadly been misused by a significant minority of people who take no responsibility for their actions and leave the area in a mess.
 Litter is often in the form of food wrapping, used BBQs, fishing debris, empty alcohol containers and camping gear.
 Such waste is primarily left by those who spend a lot of time fishing for large quantities of mackerel.
 BBQs and camping are not permitted on the site anyway but Torbay Coast and Countryside Trust (TCCT) who manage the land have no formal powers to enforce this.
 There have also been reports of intimidating behaviour towards other anglers and boat fishermen.